karttur/soil-spectro/_posts/2022/2022-09-17-spectrodata-OSSL4ML05-mlmodel01.markdown

   },
 ```

 In the example above I have asked the tuning function to evaluate all optional cluster sizes between 4 and 12, and set the tuning process to a kfold strategy of 3 folds.
-As the framework will seek an optimal number of clusters (for each target feature), I have set the _n_clusers_ parameter for the main _wardClustering_ to _0_.
+As the function will seek an optimal number of clusters (for each target feature), I have set the _n_clusers_ parameter for the main _wardClustering_ to _0_.
 If  _tuneWardClustering_ is not requested, that number must instead be set to the actual number of clusters requested from _wardClustering_.

 #### Model related feature selection